mkaykisiz/CAPTCHA-JSP-SERVLET/README.md

 CAPTCHA-JSP-SERVLET
 ===================

-how to create captcha in jsp
+How to create the captcha with jsp.

 ===================